MFMokbel/EKFiddle2Yara/README.md

 	cuckoo.network.http_request(/\/hfs\/(cookie_do\.swf|\w{6}\.jar|swfobject\.js|jquery\.js)$/)
 }
 ```
-- For example, to generate a Yara rule that takes the ascii and nocase modifiers for the **SourceCode** rule shown above:
+- To generate a Yara rule that takes the ascii and nocase modifiers for the **SourceCode** rule shown above:

 > *ekfiddle2yara.exe -n -a*